michael-yuji/CoreCache/README.md

-    case interval(CCTimeInterval) // update every certain interval case up2Date // File only option, track changes of and update the underlying file, Support only OSX and FreeBSD case lazyUp2Date // File only option, track changes and update when the cache is requested. case noReserve // File only option, cache only file descriptor ** not implemented yet case oldCopy // File only option, same as lazyUp2Date, but return the old copy instead of up-to-date one }
+    case interval(CCTimeInterval) // update every certain interval case up2Date // File only option, track changes of and update the underlying file, Support only OSX and FreeBSD case lazyUp2Date // File only option, track changes and update when the cache is requested. case noReserve // File only option, cache only file descriptor case oldCopy // File only option, same as lazyUp2Date, but return the old copy instead of up-to-date one }
 ```